 Even on a cloudy day, solar panels convert the sun’s rays into direct current (DC) power and then alternating current (AC) power so it can be used.
 Advanced solar panels may be outfitted with innovative technology to encourage the sun’s rays to bounce off the back of the panels to capture even more energy.

 If the weather is stormy or very overcast for days on end, you may need to retrieve energy from the grid or a battery back-up system.
-Since solar energy can be collected despite cloud cover, many homeowners find that they do not notice a major difference in their utility bill unless the entire month has been unseasonably rainy or cloudy.
+Since solar energy can be collected despite cloud cover, many businesses and homeowners find that they do not notice a major difference in their utility bill unless the entire month has been unseasonably rainy or cloudy.

 Solar Panels and Cooler Temperatures

-Solar panels may even perform more efficiently when it’s partly cloudy thanks to slightly cooler temperatures and less direct sunlight.
+Solar panels may even perform more efficiently when it’s partly cloudy, thanks to slightly cooler temperatures and less direct sunlight.
 If you’ve ever operated a computer or electronic device outdoors in extremely sunny weather, you know that it can overheat.
 Electronics function best out of direct sunshine.
 Your solar panels will last longer and perform at higher efficiency levels if they are installed in a temperate climate with occasional cloudiness.

 Do Solar Panels Work in the Shade?